jundalisay/ppblist/content/en/docs/services/training/competency.md

 ---

+1. The training is ..based on competency standards
+2. ..modular in structure
+3. ..individualized and self-paced
+4. ..based on work to be performed
+5. Training materials are related to the competency standards 6.
+7.
+8.
+9.
+10.

-1. The training is based on competency standards.
+1. The training is based on **competency standards**.

 <!-- curriculum developed from the -->